Daniel-Mietchen/events/PIDapalooza-2018.md

     - Focused on strategic policies as a subtype of policies.
 Five such policies are considered in detail (Table 1) and characterized in terms of 'attributes' like target audience, implementation incentives or whether they are principles-based.
     - Proposes (Fig. 2)
       - > that those policies that had stronger stakeholder representation during policy formulation tend to deliver policies that are clearer in their objectives
+        - author is conscious that 5 is a very small number to make such inferences
         - plausible in general (except when stakeholder representation is biased towards lobbyists whose interventions tend to make policies more vague) but information about 'stakeholder representation during policy formulation' is not necessarily easily available in or near a given policy text, so it's hard to include into workflows for identifying policies suitable for PID tagging of policy elements
     - Not precisely what I was looking for, but maybe some of the language or references can be useful.
 For instance, according to his Fig. 1, subsidiary policies may be a better initial target for PID tagging than strategic policies.